rembold-cs151-master/HW10/README.md

 __Remember to fill out the commented metadata at the top of each Python script please!__

 #### Testing
  - Auto-testing on these is more limited due to their graphical nature.
+If I can come up with some basic tests, I'll add them at a later date, but at the moment these will just be visual checks.